coder/docs/admin/workspace-management/cpu-provisioning.md

 improved performance.
 The guaranteed minimum capacity is equivalent to the total CPUs provisioned for a workspace divided by the provisioning ratio.

 For example, let's say that you set a CPU provisioning ratio of 8:1.
-A workspace with 4  virtual CPUs (vCPUs) would only have 0.5 physical CPUs reserved on the underlying node.
-However, the workspace could use additional resources available for more intensive processes (e.g., building or compiling code).
+If a user creates a workspace with 4 CPUs, then Coder will reserve 0.5 CPUs on the underlying node, with a maximum limit of 4 CPUs.

 ## Changing the CPU provisioning ratio